-The mere existence of the card was denied by Wizards until 2006, when a staff member released an image of what they /claimed/ to be a genuine copy of the card.
-In the years since, some have claimed proof of legitimate copies, while others branded them as fakes, but no professional certification body or auction house has certified a Prerelease Raichu.
+The mere existence of the card was denied by Wizards until 2006, when a staff member released an image of what they claimed to be a genuine copy of the card.
+In the years since, other Pokémon collector’s have declared to own legitimate copies, while others have branded these attempts as nothing more than fakery.
+No professional certification body or auction house has ever certified a Pre-release Raichu.

-Many cards are said to be the “Holy Grail” of Pokémon, but if that moniker should be applied to anything, it should be used for the Prerelease Raichu.
-Its questionable existence alone would make it a sight to behold, if any supposed copy was ever confirmed to be legitimate.
+Many cards are said to be the ‘Holy Grail’ of Pokémon, but if that moniker should be used for anything, it’s this card.
+Its questionable existence alone would make the pre-release Raichu a sight to behold.
+We just have to wait and see if any copy is confirmed to be legitimate.